WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

 <!-- md:option type:note -->

 !!! note "Lab Objective"
-    In this lab, you learned how to:
+    In this lab, we will learn how to:

-    1)Create a Webex AI bot.

-    2)Set up basic interaction using Webex API.

-    3)Test the bot in preview mode to ensure proper functionality.
+    1. Integrate the Webex AI Bot with the Flow Builder.

+    2. We will test the integration by making a test call and verifying the bot's initial response, ensuring that it functions as expected.

 - Log into Control Hub using your contact center admin credentials.
 Select 'Contact Center' from the left panel and then navigate to 'Flows' from the left panel.